Continuous-variable quantum communication: Preliminaries

-The \textit{entanglement-based} (EB) E91 QKD protocol was suggested in~\cite{Ekert1991} almost a decade later and uses entangled-photon pairs (hence, entangled qubits) so that each of the photons is measured by one of the trusted parties.
-By randomly switching between three bases settings, the trusted parties can either verify the violation of Bell inequalities (in the incompatible bases)~\cite{Aspect1982} or obtain already the sifted key, once the bases coincide.
+The \textit{entanglement-based} (EB) E91 QKD protocol suggested by~\cite{Ekert1991} almost a decade later uses entangled-photon pairs (and hence, entangled qubits) such that each of the photons is measured by one of the trusted parties.
+By randomly switching between three bases settings, the trusted parties can either verify the violation of Bell inequalities (in the incompatible bases)~\cite{Aspect1982} or already obtain the sifted key once the bases coincide.
 The security of the scheme relies on the fact that an eavesdropper attempting to intercept the key would break the nonlocal correlations and stop the Bell inequality violation.
-This reasoning was later extended to the notion of device-independent security, discussed further in this subsection.
-It was later shown in~\cite{Bennett1992c} that entangled photon pairs can be equivalently used to implement the BB84 protocol without the need for Bell inequality violation, hence randomly switching between two detection bases.
-This equivalence between prepare-and-measure (P\&M) version of the protocol, when Alice prepares the states, and Bob performs their measurement, and EB version became an important feature of QKD protocols, enabling their formal information-theoretical security analysis.
+This reasoning was later extended to the notion of device-independent security, which is discussed further in this subsection.~\cite{Bennett1992c} later showed that entangled-photon pairs can be used equivalently to implement the BB84 protocol without the need for Bell inequality violation, hence randomly switching between two detection bases.
+This equivalence between the prepare-and-measure (P\&M) version of the protocol, when Alice prepares the states and Bob performs their measurement, and the EB version became an important feature of QKD protocols, enabling their formal information-theoretical security analysis.